dotswg/dots-requirements/draft-ietf-dots-requirements.md

   configurability is implementation-specific.

 DATA-004
-: Black- and whitelist management: DOTS servers SHOULD provide methods for DOTS clients to manage black- and white-lists of traffic destined for resources belonging to a client.
+: Black- and whitelist management: DOTS servers MUST provide methods for DOTS clients to manage black- and white-lists of traffic destined for resources belonging to a client.